shprdchris/rekordbox_recovery_tool/README.md

 ## Running RBR tool

-* Download the correct pre-build executable from the folder of this name (NOTE: currently only compiled for Windows.
-The mac version is coming, please be patient)
+* Download the pre-built executables (Mac and Windows available) from the CI artifacts
-* Run the executable and follow the instructions
+* Run the appropriate executable for your OS and follow the instructions
 * Open Rekordbox and select "preferences", "advanced settings".
 * For the option "xml location", select the .xml file produced by RBR tool.
 * Open the "view" option in the sidebar and enable the "xml database" option.